The most successful retirees seem to have it all: not just financial security but also health, happiness and peace of mind.

 How do they do it?
 Here are habits, approaches and characteristics that can help put you on track to success in retirement.

 1. They’ve made end-of-life plans

 Did you know that only 32% of retirees have designated someone they trust as their medical power of attorney (or medical proxy) in case they can’t make medical decisions for themselves?
-The rest of us who don’t do this leave our loved ones’ hands tied when it comes to carrying out our wishes if we can’t communicate.
+The rest of us who don’t have someone named are leaving our loved ones’ hands tied when it comes to carrying out our wishes if we can’t communicate.

-Caring for family and close friends includes not requiring them to make these difficult decisions for you.
+Caring for family and close friends means not requiring them to make difficult decisions without your guidance.
 Make such decisions for yourself now, while you are able.

 If you’re unsure where to start, check out “8 Documents That Are Essential to Planning Your Estate.”

 Time spent with those you love is the top way people find fulfillment in their later years, a study commissioned by financial services company Edward Jones finds.

 “A whopping 61% of pre-retirees and a full two-thirds (67%) of retirees name spending time with loved ones as a source of purpose and meaning in retirement.”

 3. They’ve planned ahead for health care costs